-California's courts are well aware that they require a source of income and are willing to put up with terrible conditions in order to survive.
+California's courts are well aware that they require a source of income and are willing to endure terrible conditions to survive.

 Before departing, the employee should also try to remedy the issue.
 The easiest way to resolve this is to stay and file complaints.